CDC: One in 88 U.S. kids is thought to be autistic

 Sheppard, 42, has high-functioning autism.
 He found out only about six years ago, but the diagnosis explained the odd patterns of behavior and speech that he’d struggled with throughout his life.
 And it gave him the impetus to reinvent himself as an autism advocate.

-“I was invisible until I found my inner splendor,” he told me in one of many long, philosophical, reflective e-mails earlier this year.
+“I was invisible until I found my inner splendor,” he told me in one of many long, philosophical, reflective e-mails last week.
 “My ability to interpret and alter my throughput of judgments, feelings, memories, plans, facts, perceptions, etc., and imprint them all with what I chose to be and chose to do.

 “What I choose to do is change the course of the future for persons with autism, because I believe in them and I believe, given the right support and environment, they will be a strong force in repairing the world.”

-U.S. health authorities announced in March that autism is more common than previously thought.
+Just last week, U.S. health authorities announced that autism is more common than previously thought.
 About 1 in 88 children in the United States have an autism spectrum disorder, according to the report.
 Autism spectrum disorders are developmental conditions associated with impaired social communication and repetitive behaviors or fixated interests.

 Rates appear to be similar in adults.
 England’s National Health Service found in 2009 that about 1 in 100 adults are on the autism spectrum.
 People with more severe forms of autism may not be able to live independently or hold complex, social jobs.
 But those considered high-functioning can have a wide range of careers; you may even have a classmate or coworker with high-functioning autism who isn’t as vocal about it as Sheppard, or who never got a diagnosis.